 Instead, what we colloquially call a "photographic memory" is more likely to be what researchers call "eidetic memory," explains Alan Searleman, PhD, in Scientific American.
 People with this rare skill describe seeing photo-like afterimages in their mind of something they've just looked at.
 They are, therefore, able to recall minute details in testing situations.
 According to Dr. Searleman, it's estimated that up to 10% of children are able to do this, but the phenomenon is less common among adults.
 Still, even they aren't remembering every single thing they see — their brains still fill in the gaps in not totally accurate ways.

 So how does one go about getting a memory that's as close to "photographic" as possible?
 Well, if you haven't already developed eidetic memory, you're probably not going to, sorry.
 However, there are some visual memory tricks you can use to improve your day-to-day recall abilities.
-For instance, you can try to add a visual element when you're tasked with remembering a bunch of names (e.g. "Fred" sounds like "bread," so when you meet him, imagine Fred's silly face in between two slices of your favorite loaf).
+For instance, you can try to add a visual element when you're tasked with remembering a bunch of names (e.g. "Fred" sounds like "bread," so when you meet him, imagine Fred's silly face in between two slices of your favourite loaf).
 Or, as Sherlock taught us, build yourself a "memory palace" in which you associate all the things you have to do in a day, or everything you need to buy at the bodega, with a vivid visual decoration in a specific area in your imaginary home.

 Luckily, in addition to the more tried-and-true tricks, you can keep your memory sharp by getting enough sleep, exercise, and nutritious foods.
 Remember: Your memory doesn't have to be photographic to be "good" — it just has to work.